-- Users in the group who need Office applications can access the Office apps on ten machines (VDA 101-110)
+- Users in the group who need Office applications can access the Office apps on 10 machines (VDA 101-110)

-Only ten machines are used, with only one Delivery Group.
-Using Delivery Groups alone (without Application Groups) would require twice as many machines, because a machine can belong to only one Delivery Group.
+Only 10 machines are used, with only one delivery group.
+Using delivery groups alone (without application groups) would require twice as many machines, because a machine can belong to only one delivery group.

 Manage tags and tag restrictions

-Tags are created, added (applied), edited, and deleted from selected items through the Manage Tags action in Studio.
+Tags are created, added (applied), edited, and deleted from selected items through the Manage Tags action in the Full Configuration management interface.

-(Exception: Tags used for policy assignments are created, edited, and deleted through the Manage Tags action in Studio; however, tags are applied (assigned) when you create the policy.
+(Exception: Tags used for policy assignments are created, edited, and deleted through the Manage Tags action.
+However, tags are applied (assigned) when you create the policy.
 See Create policies for details.)

-- A check box containing a check mark indicates that tag has already been added to the selected items.
-(In the screen capture below, the selected machine has the tag named “Tag1” applied.)
+An enabled check box indicates that the tag has already been added to the selected items.
+(In the screen capture below, the selected machine has a tag named “Tag1” applied.)

-- If you selected more than one item, a check box containing a hyphen indicates that some, but not all selected items have that tag added.
+If you select more than one item, a check box containing a hyphen indicates that some but not all selected items have that tag added.

 The following actions are available from the Manage Tags dialog box.
-Be sure to review Cautions when working with tags.
+Review Cautions when working with tags.

 To create a tag:

-Click Create.
-Enter a name and description.
-Tag names must be unique and are not case-sensitive.
-Then click OK.
-(Creating a tag does not automatically apply it to any items you have selected.
-Use the check boxes to apply the tag.)
+Creating a tag does not automatically apply it to any items you have selected.
+Use the check boxes to apply the tag.

 To add (apply) one or more tags:

 Enable the check box next to the tag name.
-If you selected multiple items and the check box next to a tag contains a hyphen (indicating that some, but not all selected items already have the tag applied), changing it to a check mark affects all of the selected machines.
+A check box containing a hyphen indicates that some, but not all selected items already have the tag applied.
+When you select multiple items and a tag’s check box has a hyphen, changing it to a check mark affects all selected machines.

-If you attempt to add a tag to one or more machines, and that tag is currently used as a restriction in an Application Group, you are warned that the action can result in making those machines available for launch.
-If that’s what you intended, proceed.
+If you attempt to add a tag to machines, and that tag is used as a restriction in an application group, you are warned that the action can make those machines available for launch.
+If that’s what you intend, proceed.

 To remove one or more tags:

 Clear the check box next to the tag name.
-If you selected multiple items and the check box next to a tag contains a hyphen (indicating that some, but not all selected items already have the tag applied), clearing the check box removes the tag from all of the selected machines.
+A check box containing a hyphen indicates that some, but not all selected items already have the tag applied.
+When you select multiple items and a tag’s check box has a hyphen, clearing the check box removes the tag from all selected machines.

-If you attempt to remove a tag from a machine that is using that tag as a restriction, you are warned that the action can affect which machines are considered for launch.
-If that’s what you intended, proceed.
+If you try to remove a tag restriction from a machine, you’re warned that the action can affect the machines considered for launch.
+If that’s what you intend, proceed.

 To edit a tag:

-Select a tag and then click Edit.
-Enter a new name and/or description.
+Select a tag and then select Edit.
+Enter a new name, description, or both.
 You can edit only one tag at a time.

 To delete one or more tags:

-Select the tags and then click Delete.
+Select the tags and then select Delete.
 The Delete Tag dialog box indicates how many items currently use the selected tags (for example “2 machines”).
-Click an item to display more information.
-For example, clicking a “2 machines” item displays the names of the two machines that have that tag applied.
+Select an item to display more information (for example, the names of the two machines that have the tag applied).
 Confirm whether you want to delete the tags.

-You cannot use Studio to delete a tag that is used as a restriction.
-You must first edit the Application Group and remove the tag restriction or select a different tag.
+You cannot delete a tag that is used as a restriction.
+First, edit the application group and remove the tag restriction or select a different tag.

-When you’re done in the Manage Tags dialog box, click Save.
+When you’re done in the Manage Tags dialog box, select Save.

-To see if a machine has any tags applied: Select Delivery Groups in the navigation pane.
-Select a Delivery Group in the middle pane and then select View Machines in the Actions pane.
-Select a machine in the middle pane and then select the Tags tab on the Details pane below.
+To see if a machine has any tags applied: Select Delivery Groups in the left pane.
+Select a delivery group then select View Machines in the action bar.
+Select a machine and then select the Tags tab on the Details pane.